Jinglemisk/farkle/README.md

 ## Game Features

+Play **Solo** or **Multiplayer** - choose your mode right from the lobby creation screen!

+### Singleplayer Mode
+Perfect your strategy and practice solo:
+- Select from three game modes: Rush (1000 pts), Standard (2000 pts), Marathon (4000 pts)
+- Track your personal best scores
+- Same core gameplay mechanics as multiplayer
+- Full audio experience with tavern music and sound effects
+- Avatar selection and customization

-### Multiplayer Mode (Default)
+### Multiplayer Mode
-The game is built for **multiplayer by default**, supporting 2-4 players in real-time competitive matches:
+Compete with 2-4 players in real-time matches:
 - Create or join lobbies with 6-letter codes
 - Real-time gameplay with WebSocket communication
-- Multiple game modes: Rush (1000 pts), Standard (2000 pts), Marathon (4000 pts)
+- Host selects game mode for the entire lobby
 - Live scoreboard and turn tracking
 - Immersive audio with tavern music and sound effects
 - Avatar selection and player customization

-### Single Player Mode (Available via useFarkleGame.ts)
-While multiplayer is the default experience, the game includes a single-player hook (`hooks/useFarkleGame.ts`) for solo gameplay.
-The multiplayer version uses `hooks/useMultiplayerGame.ts` as the default game hook.
+### Unified Experience
+- **Mode Toggle**: Switch between Solo and Multiplayer modes from the lobby creation screen
+- **Seamless Transition**: No code changes needed - just select your preferred mode
+- **Consistent UI**: Same polished interface across both modes

 ## Game Rules